Athletic Academic Support Services

 Athletic Academic Counselors provide student-athletes with a variety of essential services and serve as a liaison between student-athletes and other university staff.
 The counselors monitor each student-athlete’s academic status with regard to MSU, SEC and NCAA rules and regulations.
-All information collected through physical class checks, academic progress contacts, and study hall is simulated into reports and given to the coaching staff of each student-athlete.
+All information collected through physical class checks, academic progress contacts and study hall is assimilated into reports and given to the coaching staff of each student-athlete.
 The counselors work closely with the coaching staff to monitor student-athlete academic progress.
 Counselors also attempt to coordinate class and practice schedules in an effort to minimize conflicts.
 In addition to academic support, counselors also provide personal support since they are well acquainted with time pressures and competitive stress under which collegiate athletes must exist.

 New Student-Athlete Orientation

 Incoming athletes are given an orientation by the staff that reviews services provided by the Academic Office and how to be successful at MSU.

 At the start of each semester student-athletes pick up their schedules and textbooks, ask their counselors questions, sign records release authorization and receive tutoring assignments.
 This day typically occurs the business day prior to the first day of school.
 All student-athletes, returning, new, fifth year, and managers, are required to attend this day.

 - Meeting with athletic academic counselor for their class schedules, completing some mandatory forms, and receiving their study hall/tutoring assignments if applicable.

 - Those student-athletes on textbook scholarship will pick up a textbook voucher from their academic counselor and take it to Barnes & Noble Bookstore.

 - At Barnes & Noble they will turn in their book voucher to academic counselor and pick up their textbooks.